dhh1128/codecraft.co/julie-jones-learn-voraciously.md

 [...]
 We achieve something important, get enamored of our own success, and forget to be humble and to learn from others. [...]

----

-Programming Language Popularity Index | Codecraft (2013-05-31 01:28:45)

-[…] There are a lot of languages out there.
-What a busy world we live in!
-All the more reason to learn voraciously. […]

----

-Why you should be proficient in a tool like vim or emacs | Codecraft (2014-05-15 08:46:11)

-[…] the world that they’re doing themselves and their teammates a disservice if they don’t take the time to become proficient in a powerful text […]

----

-Steve Jackson: Lead with Passion | Codecraft (2013-09-30 11:49:43)

-[…] for Jackson meant that we were always reading a training book, attending a class, or otherwise learning how to be better.
-Train your teams on your process, […]

----

-&#8220;Rockstar Developers&#8221; are a dangerous myth | Codecraft (2015-03-05 20:15:46)

-[…] It might be possible to crank out dime-a-dozen websites without research or innovation, but most projects with genuine market value are broad enough that they demand more skills than exist in any one person.
-Wise developers (as opposed to simply clever ones) are humble and interested in learning. […]

----

-On Forests and Trees | Codecraft (2015-09-02 08:48:41)

-[…] code is wisely generalized, maintenance goes down, testability goes up, and it’s easy to learn a correct mental model.
-The inverse is also true: bad choices about generalization usually hide the […]

----

-Are We Smart Enough to Use Kind Words? | Codecraft (2015-10-06 16:35:55)

-[…] is raising the experience, confidence, and courage of those around us; in doing so, we learn more ourselves, and we are usually repaid in spades.
-Over time, the output of a healthy community will […]